New Jersey Roads - CR 511

 Just north of Park Ave.
 (CR 623).

-NB at and looking down CR 622 EB.
+NB at CR 622 EB, the brief continuation of Whippany Ave. north to NJ 10.
 The first sign appears to be recycled from CR 513, which doesn't meet CR 511 until much farther down this page.

 NB at Old Mount Pleasant Ave. (former NJ 10, while the current one has an underpass ahead).
 As you can see, the sign below the shield is nonreflective and erected by the DOT (though neither road is state-maintained, this sort of acts as an interchange with 10), and the CR 622 shield used to be a reassurance for CR 511.
 Someone explain how CR 622 and Alt.
 CR 622 are related, other than that they're near each other.